Massage Chair Buyer’s Guide

 - Depth of massage.
-It’s better to get a strong massage chair that you can tone down easily with the remote control than settle for a soft massage chair that you can’t adjust.
+It’s better to get a strong massage chair that you can tone down easily with the remote control, than settle for a soft massage chair that you can’t adjust.
 The benefits of deeper tissue massage are what most buyers are seeking, and you’ll likely want a chair designed for optimal therapeutic depth of motion and range.
 Getting a massage in a strong massage chair is a little like working out.
 The first day you can be a little sore but your body adjusts and you start to acclimate to the routine and gain more benefits.
 The first time you experience a deep tissue massage in a great massage chair, you’ll likely immediately realize that is the experience you’re seeking.
 The key is a deep, luxurious massage that doesn’t feel “mechanical”, but rather with well-designed and smooth massage mechanics to mimic the feel of human hands.
 While a massage chair that delivers a relaxing “dream inducing” massage is great – and certainly you’ll want that sometimes – find a chair that has it ALL, plus the deepest massage possible.

 - Poor customer service.
 This is the most frustrating thing we’ve encountered in the industry.
-Even the big brands don’t all answer the phone.
+Even some supposedly big brands don’t all answer the phone.
 Or, if they do you’ll be routed to an overseas call center, or you’ll find they are not open for customer support on weekends, or even when you do reach someone they aren’t experts on massage chairs.
 Do your homework up front: Call the company, ask specific questions, and inquire about what they know about their competition and how their chairs compare.
 If they don’t answer the phone or don’t give you a straight answer, it would be a good time to ask yourself: What’s going to happen when I need service?

 - Generic Models.
 This one can be what makes buying a massage chair so difficult.
 You see the exact same chair from 5 different dealers with 5 different prices under 5 different names.
 These are what we call “catalog chairs”, and as the awareness and interest in massage chairs in the US increases, these catalog chairs are more common than ever.
 These chairs are typically imported from the same factory by different companies (or dealers) without any modifications outside of their logo.
 What can be particularly frustrating is that these chairs are often discontinued as soon as their short warranty runs out and will not be supported after the warranty.
 Even the big stores in the mall have been guilty of marketing these generic models.
 A premium massage chair is singular and unique, has been around for at least a year, has undergone rigorous US quality controls, has undergone updates pre and post distribution, and will be supported long after the warranty runs out.